Atry/Atry/README.md

 ## Repositories contributed

-(This is a incomplete list including only non-trivial contribution to popular repositories)
+This is an incomplete list.
+See [this link](https://github.com/search?q=is%3Apr+author%3Aatry+-user%3Aatry+-user%3Athoughtworksinc) for other contributions.

 [![Readme Card](
   https://github-readme-stats.vercel.app/api/pin/?username=facebook&repo=hhvm